Assistant/Associate Professor of Sports Medicine, Dell Medical School Musculoskeletal Institute

 - Develop partnerships with referring physicians, hospitals, and ancillary providers in Austin and Central Texas.

-- Train and mentor medical students, residents and fellows on new models of care and clinical practice.
+- Train and mentor medical students and residents on new models of care and clinical practice.

 - Participate in the development and implementation of Undergraduate and Graduate Medical Education curricula related to evaluation and management of musculoskeletal disease.